CodeLighthouse/sdk-python/docs/python/py_sdk_docs.md

   print("Did something!")
 ```

+It's important to note that some frameworks like Flask provide decorators that include error catchers as well.
+A common example would be Flask's `@app.route()` decorator.
+For our error catcher to work properly, it is important that
+you include our decorator "inside of" other decorators that do this.
+An example is provided at the bottom of this page.
 ### Adding Additional Users
 You can invite additional users to your organization in your admin panel on the [user management page](https://codelighthouse.io/admin/users).
 Note that each payment plan only comes with a fixed number of users, and that adding additional users past that number will cost more.
 Please refer to our [pricing guide](https://codelighthouse.io/#pricing) for more information.